 Release Date: February 28, 1995

-The game puts you in the shoes of Kyle Katarn, a mercenary who discovers the Galactic Empire’s secret, Dark Trooper Project.
-This project involves the development of a series of powerful battle droids and power-armoured stormtroopers which possesses a great threat.
+The game puts you in the shoes of Kyle Katarn, a mercenary who discovers the Galactic Empire’s secret, the Dark Trooper Project.
+This project involves the development of a series of powerful battle droids and power-armored stormtroopers which possesses a great threat.

 If you grew up with classic Doom, and Wolfenstein games, SW: Dark Forces will pick your interest as all of these games share something in common.
 Star Wars: Dark Forces is one of the best FPS games for low-end PCs and laptops that you shouldn’t miss.